Skip to content

-The temporary Hitchy instance serves a project in a customizable or auto-detected folder or based on a map of strings describing files to write before starting Hitchy.
-Both options can be combined, too.
+The project folder is customizable, gets auto-detected or is based on a map of strings describing content of files to write before starting Hitchy.
+All options can be combined, too.

-Last but not least, a CLI tool helps with fetching peer dependencies of your plugin.
+Last but not least, a CLI tool helps with temporarily fetching peer dependencies of a plugin you are testing.

 Always install this package as a development dependency: